Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Summary and discussions

 Out of theoretical curiosity, we also experiment with configurations where $D$ and/or $\zeta$ are inputs.
-Supporting Information Text S5 reports details.
+Supporting Information Text S4 reports details.
 Configuration $\{D\}$ outperforms any other configuration that has just one input channel, suggesting that the strong wave signatures in $D$ is useful.
 Configuration $\{\zeta\}$ exhibits problematic behavior (i.e., counterintuitive responses to some training parameters we do not observe in other configurations); moreover, Configuration $\{\zeta,D\}$ performs slightly worse than Configuration $\{\bU\}$, even though conceptually, the separation between waves and BMs in $(\zeta,D)$ should be more straightforward than $\bU$.
 These counter-intuitive behaviors suggest that our U-Net is not optimal for inferring information from $\zeta$ and/or $D$.
 This may be because $\zeta$ and $D$ are active at spatial scales smaller than $\bU$, and our U-Net may not focus sufficiently on extracting information from small scales.

 In addition to new observational campaigns, another promising approach to obtain surface current velocities is through data-driven algorithms taking existing observed fields as inputs.
-For example, \citeA{zhou2025machine} infer surface velocities from SWOT's SSH observations through deep learning; \citeA{fablet2024inversion} infer the evolution of surface velocities from SSH and SST via a combination of deep learning and data assimilation, harnessing the dynamical links between the surface fields; and \citeA{lenain2025unprecedented} infer surface velocities from and surface heat flux observations, harnessing the kinematic relationship between velocities and that obey the advection-diffusion equation.
-Such approaches can be aided by gap-free data products constructed from along-track satellite observations \cite{Martin2023}, which provide more continuous inputs for training and application.
+For example, \citeA{zhou2025machine} infer surface velocities from SWOT's SSH observations through deep learning; \citeA{fablet2024inversion} infer the evolution of surface velocities from SSH and SST via a combination of deep learning and data assimilation, harnessing the dynamical links between the surface fields; and \citeA{lenain2026unprecedented} infer surface velocities from \ch{SST }and surface heat flux observations, harnessing the kinematic relationship between velocities and SST \ch{evolution governed by} the advection-diffusion equation.
+Such approaches can be aided by gap-free data products constructed from along-track satellite observations \cite{Martin2023,le2025vardyn}, which provide more continuous inputs for training and application.

 We choose to extract the IT imprints on SSH, rather than the BM imprints.
 In our datasets, the latter task would produce artificially high performance metrics because the input and output would be highly similar: the imprints from the BMs dominate the total SSH signal, taking up more than $90\%$ of the total variance of SSH.
 In datasets where the BMs do not overwhelmingly dominate the signals (e.g., \citeA{Gao2024}), it can still be meaningful to evaluate performance metrics for BM extraction.